-Your dentists uses dental lasers in a number of dental treatments, including gum reshaping, cavity removal, teeth whitening, to harden fillings and to remove bacteria from periodontal pockets.
+Your dentist can use dental lasers in a number of dental treatments, including gum reshaping, cavity removal, teeth whitening, to harden fillings, and to remove bacteria from periodontal pockets.

 What are the benefits of dental lasers?

 Surgical lasers provide greater accuracy and precision than traditional treatment methods.
 They make it easier for your dentist to conserve bone and tooth tissue during surgery, making the procedure it less invasive.

 Dental lasers are also believed to cause less bleeding and swelling than traditional methods, helping to reduce patient discomfort and healing time after the procedure.

 In many cases, this can also eliminate the need for local anesthetic during the procedure itself, which in turn reduces the duration of your appointment.